Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in the league.

-- The Reds have a 4.79 team ERA that ranks 25th across all league pitching staffs.
+- The Reds' 4.77 team ERA ranks 25th across all league pitching staffs.

-- Reds pitchers combine to surrender 220 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to surrender the third-most home runs in baseball (221 total, 1.4 per game).

+- Phillips (1-0 with a 5.66 ERA and 26 strikeouts in 20 2/3 innings pitched) makes the start for the Reds, his fifth of the season.

-- In his most recent outing on Sunday against the Pittsburgh Pirates, the lefty went 4 1/3 innings, allowing two earned runs while surrendering four hits.
+- The righty's last appearance was on Saturday against the Pittsburgh Pirates, when he went five innings, surrendering three earned runs while allowing five hits.

-- In 22 games this season, the 25-year-old has amassed an ERA of 4.46, with 7.8 strikeouts per nine innings.
-Opponents are hitting .249 against him.
+- The 22-year-old has a 5.66 ERA and 11.3 strikeouts per nine innings in four games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.